ibm-cloud-docs/vpc/block_storage_vpc_create.md

    1. Select the encryption type.
 Provider-managed encryption is enabled by default on all volumes.
 You can also choose to create an envelop encryption with your own root keys.
 Encryption keys are created and maintained in Key Management Services ({{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}}).
 For more information, see [Prerequisites for setting up customer-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-planning#byok-encryption-prereqs).
    1. Click **Next**.
    1. Select the storage profile.
       - For [IOPS tiers](/docs/vpc?topic=vpc-block-storage-profiles#tiers), select the tile with the performance level that you require and specify the volume size in GBs.
-Volume sizes can be 10 - 16,000 GB.
+Volume size can be 10 - 16,000 GB.
       - For [Custom](/docs/vpc?topic=vpc-block-storage-profiles#custom) IOPS, specify the size of your volume and IOPS range based on the size of the volume.
+Volume size can be 10 - 16,000 GB.
 As you type the IOPS value, the UI shows the acceptable range.
 You can also click the **storage size** link to see the table that contains the size and IOPS ranges of the [custom IOPS profile](/docs/vpc?topic=vpc-block-storage-profiles#custom).
-   1. Enter the volume size in GBs.
-Volume sizes can be 10 - 16,000 GB.
-   1. If you selected a profile with custom IOPS, specify an IOPS value within range based on the storage size.
-For more information, see [Custom IOPS profile](/docs/vpc?topic=vpc-block-storage-profiles&interface=ui#custom).
    1. Click **Save**.
 1. You return to the virtual instance provisioning page to finish defining the remaining attributes of your virtual server instance.
 1. When you are satisfied with your choices, click **Create virtual server**.